scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

       object-oriented programming makes everything easier and more accessible

-RocketPy started to be build in 2017 with some requirements in mind: the code must run fast, this is important because we are interested in running multiple simulations to compare different parameters, and also the possibility of implementing optimisation methods for the rocket parameters, the code must be flexible, this is important because each team have their necessity, therefore we structured the code in a fashion that each major component of the problem separated in classes, using concepts of Single Responsability Principle (SRP), and finally the code must be accessible, that's why the code was published on the Github (citar rocketpy.org) and why we started the RocketPy Team to improve this tool and to create a community around it, facilitating the access of  high quality simulation without a great level of specialization.
+RocketPy's development started in 2017 with some requirements in mind: the code must run fast, which is important because we are interested in running multiple simulations to compare different parameters; and there must be the possibility of implementing optimization methods for the rocket parameters; the code must be flexible, this is important because each team has their own necessity, therefore we structured the code in a fashion that each major component of the problem separated in classes, using concepts of Single Responsibility Principle (SRP), and finally, the code must be accessible, that's why the code was published on the Github (citar rocketpy.org) and why we started the RocketPy Team to improve this tool and to create a community around it, facilitating the access to high-quality simulation without a great level of specialization.

-Through examples it will be clear how RocketPy is an usefull tool during the design, operation of the Rocket, enabling functionalities not available by other rocket simulation softwares.
+The following examples demonstrate how RocketPy is an useful tool during the design, and operation of the Rocket, enabling functionalities not available by other rocket simulation software.

 Examples
 ========